bitcoin-core/bitcoincore.org/_posts/en/posts/schnorr-sigagg.md

   Distribution of unspent P2SH outputs according to their multisig setup.
 Source: p2sh.info
 </p>

-Unfortunately, unlike ECSDA, the Schnorr algorithm has not been standardized since its invention, likely because of the original patent enforced on it (which has since expired).
+Unfortunately, unlike ECDSA, the Schnorr algorithm has not been standardized since its invention, likely because of the original patent enforced on it (which has since expired).
 While the general outlines of the system are mathematically sound, the lack of documentation and specification makes it more challenging to implement.
 Specifically, its application to the ephemeral keypairs design of Bitcoin involves security considerations that require further optimization.

 The main challenge is defined by Pieter Wuille in his Scaling Bitcoin Milan presentation of Schnorr signatures as the “cancellation” problem.
 The possibility for a group of users to create a signature valid for the sum of their keys opens the door for an adversarial participant to subtract from the whole another user’s key.
 It essentially works like this: